Air France: Branding

 Upon its formation, Air France adopted the seahorse logo of its predecessor Air Orient, known as the hippocampe ailé (sometimes derisively called "la crevette" – or shrimp – by its employees), as its insignia.
 Prior to the Air France-KLM merger, the hippocampe ailé was used on the nose section of aircraft next to the Groupe Air France title; after the merger, the Air France-KLM logo was substituted at the nose area, and the hippocampe ailé was relocated to engine nacelles.
 The acronym "AF" has also featured prominently on the airline's flag and its signage.
 On 7 January 2009, Air France officially changed its logo to a red stripe.

 Destinations

-As of 2019, Air France flies to 36 domestic destinations and 175 international destinations in 93 countries (including Overseas departments and territories of France) across 6 continents, including 14 in the United States.
+As of 2022, Air France flies to 29 domestic destinations and 201 international destinations in 94 countries (including overseas departments and territories of France) across six continents, including 19 in the United States and 16 in Italy.
 This includes Air France Cargo services and destinations served by franchisees Air Corsica, CityJet and Air France HOP.
 Most of Air France's international flights operate from Paris-Charles de Gaulle.
-Air France also has a strong presence at Paris-Orly, Lyon-Saint-Exupéry, Marseilles Provence, Toulouse Blagnac, Nice Côte d'Azur and Bordeaux-Merignac airports.
+Air France also has a strong presence at Paris-Orly, Lyon-Saint-Exupéry, Marseille Provence, Toulouse Blagnac, Nice Côte d'Azur. airports.